 Swiss Chard is amazing and can find it at your favorite farmers market.
 They look like dark leafy greens with multicolored stems and taste like a cross between a beet and spinach.
 When prepared properly they not only taste wonderful but contain a number of health benefits.

 Summer is not the time to be slaving around the stove for hours.
-In fact, a quick saute is all this beautiful, delicate swiss chard required.
+In fact, a quick saute is all this beautiful, delicate swiss chard requires.
 This recipe is more of a method and will work perfectly with any leafy green you find at the market.
 The key is to stop cooking when the leaves turn bright green.
+Yes, we eat the stems too!
 If you’ve been serving brown spinach to your family, you are over cooking the greens and likely losing vital nutrients.

 Have 5 minutes?
 Let’s make it happen.

 - 1 tbs olive oil

 - 1/2 tsp red chili flakes optional